kyechou/gns3-testbed/README.md

 Using the pre-built OVA image
 -----------------------------

-Download the OVA image from [the link](https://drive.google.com/open?id=1b45on6LJ3cIncgQieHtOtbJceNP5xD-o) and then deploy the image template in VirtualBox or VMware.
+Download the OVA image from [this link](https://drive.google.com/open?id=1b45on6LJ3cIncgQieHtOtbJceNP5xD-o) and then deploy the image template in VirtualBox or VMware.
 The image works better when given more than 8~9 GiB memory.
 Once you boot up the virtual machine, you